IndrajeetPatil/ggstatsplot/README.md

   y = mpg,
   type = "np"
 )
-#> Warning:  aesthetic `x` was not a factor; converting it to factorNote:  Shapiro-Wilk test of normality for mpg : p-value =  0.123Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.072
+#> Warning:  aesthetic `x` was not a factor; converting it to factorNote:  Anderson-Darling Normality Test for mpg : p-value =  0.121Note:  Bartlett's test for homogeneity of variances for factor am : p-value =  0.072

 # robust t-test
 p3 <- ggstatsplot::ggbetweenstats(